OpenChannelSSD/liblightnvm/doc/src/cli.rst

 .. note:: This CLI is not meant to be tool for conditioning or initialitization of Open-Channel SSDs, for such purposes see `lvnm-tools <https://github.com/OpenChannelSSD/lnvm-tools>`_ and `NVMe CLI <https://github.com/linux-nvme/nvme-cli>`_

+Usage of the CLI is described by invoking the commands without arguments, as show below.
+And additionally by optionally defining the following environment
+variables:

+  * NVM_CLI_NOVERIFY -- When set, address verification is disabled
+  * NVM_BUF_PR -- When set, read commands will dump the buffer to stdout

 .. toctree::

 nvm_dev